 Full fibre broadband uses fibre to the premises (FTTP) technology, which is widely regarded as the best way to deliver fast internet services.
 Here, the fast fibre optic cables run directly to homes and offices, providing a more stable, efficient and reliable connection than the traditional copper lines.

-Full fibre can deliver speeds of up to 1 gigabit per second - which is fast enough to download a HD tv programme in 5 seconds.
-Currently only 2 per cent of the UK has access to the full fibre network.
+Full fibre can deliver speeds of up to 1 gigabit per second - which is fast enough to download an HD tv programme in 5 seconds.
+Currently, only 2 per cent of the UK has access to the full-fibre network.
 In the UK, most fibre connections are provided to a local cabinet, and the data is transferred to an older and slower copper cable.

 Andrew Jones, Exchequer Secretary to the Treasury, said in a statement "How we live and work today is directly affected by how good our broadband connection is."
 This statement is spot on.
 He went on to say “for our economy to thrive, it is vital we make smart investments to ensure our digital infrastructure is world-class and fit for the future.
 Full fibre connections are the gold standard and we are proud to announce today the next step to get Britain better connected.”

-Fibre is much more secure than the traditional copper wires.
+Fibre is much more secure than traditional copper wires.
 The only way it can be tampered with is if it is physically cut and brought to a stop.
 Hackers can gain access to copper internet connections with relative ease, due to cable tapping and other methods.
-Full fibre internet is a great way to increase your company’s protection against cyber crime
+Full fibre internet is a great way to increase your company’s protection against cybercrime

 Better access to cloud-based technologies